sok-og-skriv/sok-og-skriv-web/docs/en/sources-and-referencing/intellectual-property-rights.md

 In the Intellectual Property Rights Act a distinction is made between economic and ideal rights.
 Economic rights give the originator exclusive rights to control of the work, for example, an exclusive right to representation of copies and distribution, as long as she or he has not signed over these rights.

 A property owner may allow another person to make use of the protected work by granting a licence.
 Depending on how such a licence is worded, the rights granted may be limited or unlimited.
-For example, a [Creative Commons licence](http://creativecommons.org/ "(new window)") may be used to give users certain rights to reproduce the work and make it publicly available.
+For example, a [Creative Commons licence](https://creativecommons.org/) may be used to give users certain rights to reproduce the work and make it publicly available.

 The economic rights give the right to collect compensation for usage.
 A publisher can for example claim a subscription fee when the property owners have signed over this right..